canidlogic/retro/doc/RetroSpec.md

 The supported Retro operations are described in the next section.

+Finally, after the header, Retro supports the following metacommand:

+    %include "path/to/include.inc";

+The parameter must be a quoted string with no string prefix.
+This specifies the path to an include file.
+The effect is as if the indicated include file were copied into the source script at this location.
+Includes can be recursive, though there is a limit of the depth of include recursion.

 ### Retro script operations

 The syntax of Retro operations are specified with the name of the operation in the middle, the input arguments to the left of the operation, and the output results to the right of the operation.
 If there are no input arguments, a hyphen is shown to the left of the operation, and if there are no output results, a hyphen is shown to the right of the operation.
 Multiple arguments and results are ordered so that the rightmost argument or result is the top of the stack.